New Port Richey Public Library: Tasty Tuesdays and Community Garden

 A weekly organic farmers' market, known as Tasty Tuesdays, has been held in the library courtyard since 2012.
 Local growers come to lay out their harvest as a part of the urban gardening movement that has spread throughout the country.
 The library also hosts Master Gardener events in conjunction with Tasty Tuesday, administered through the University of Florida's IFAS extension, including Earth Day events and a lecture series.

 In conjunction with this effort, the library created a seed library in August 2013, through which patrons can check out seeds like they would books.
 This trend caught on in neighboring libraries, with Dunedin Public Library launching its own seed library within a couple of months.
+The seed library (The Seed Exchange Library) is a special collection of organic, non-GMO seeds that provides patrons with resources to practice sustainability and growing wholesome food.
+After taking packets of seed from the library, patrons have the option to harvest their own seed and then donate the seeds back to the library for others to take and attempt to grow.

+In the Spring of 2025, the New Port Richey Public Library received a grant from the Seeds of Knowledge Library Demonstration Garden Grant Program.
+This grant program is organized and supported by the Florida Wildflower Foundation.
+The New Port Richey Public Library was one of six libraries located in Florida selected in 2025 to participate in the Seeds of Knowledge Demonstration Garden Grant Program.
+The New Port Richey Public Library staff and administration coordinated to work with members from the Master Gardeners group and other volunteers in the local community to plant a native garden in front of the New Port Richey Public Library and City Hall.
+Florida native wildflower seeds were chosen and provided by the Florida Wildflower Foundation.
+In addition to the grant, the seeds were sent to be incorporated into The Seed Exchange Library collection.
+The wildflower seeds serve as a resource for helping the community plant more native and to support urban gardens.
+The native garden is an educational experience for library users to engage with plants that occur in Florida’s ecosystems and to educate the importance of native gardens to create habitat restoration and reserve natural resources.